 Serbia uses both Latin and Cyrillic scripts.
-We were told which one is more common at any time depends on whether they are trying to align themselves more with the European Union or with Russia at that particular moment.
+Some said that which one is more common at any time depends on whether they are trying more to cozy up to the European Union or Russia at that particular moment.

 Foreign visitors are supposed to register with the Serbian police and provide their address.
 Hotels take care of this paperwork for guests, but those staying with friends or at an Airbnb are responsible for it themselves.
 We didn’t realize this until we’d been there a while.
 Apparently going too late is just as bad at not going at all.
 We asked around and it seems border agents usually don’t ask about it, which luckily proved accurate for us.
 Still, we highly recommend registering and we made sure not to repeat our mistake in Bosnia or Croatia.

 As in the rest of the Balkans, smoking is deeply ingrained in the culture and still allowed inside many bars and restaurants.
 Some cafes even had cigarettes on the menu alongside snacks and beverages.